On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Introduction

-We use the notation $\omega_1$ for the first uncountable ordinal.
 The above characterisation naturally leads to the study of wqos that satisfy that the power $P^\alpha$ is wqo, for an ordinal $\alpha\in[\omega, \omega_1)$.
 It turns out that for indecomposable $\alpha$, a precise characterisation can be given in terms of the Ramsey-theoretic notion of $\alpha$-wqo, whose definition we recall in \S \ref{reviewbqo}.
 Then the following theorem follows from the work of Pouzet \cite{Pozetchar} and of Alberto Marcone in \cite{marcone94}.

 \begin{theorem}[Marcone/Pouzet] Let $\alpha <\omega_1$ be an indecomposable ordinal.
 A poset $P$ is {\em $\alpha$-wqo} iff the poset $P^{<\alpha}$ is wqo. \end{theorem}